Grinnell-CSC282/hw2-2014S/know.md

 * Every *nix users should know at least a few of the puns.
 * Every *nix user should know some useful utilities like grep and sed.
 * Every *nix user should know how to change their shell prompt.
+* Every *nix user should know the rule of silence.

 Some Notes
 ----------